-Arena's investment process seeks to take into consideration the material pitfalls and possible hidden costs of an investment.
-Arena gains comfort with potential investments through a bottom-up, thorough understanding of the fundamentals of a business and/or situation rather than through portfolio-level, top-down allocations.
-Arena's investment process is summarized below:
+The Arena Group's investment process seeks to take into consideration the material pitfalls and possible hidden costs of an investment.
+The Arena Group gains comfort with potential investments through a bottom-up, thorough understanding of the fundamentals of a business and/or situation rather than through portfolio-level, top-down allocations.
+The Arena Group's investment process is summarized below:

 - Evaluation and Initial Approval.
-Investments are sourced by Arena personnel or through third party relationships and proposed to the Chief Investment Officer through an introductory investment memorandum.
-The Chief Investment Officer reviews potential investment opportunities with all of Arena's senior investment professionals on a regular basis, typically once per week.
+Investments are sourced by the Arena Group personnel or through third party relationships and proposed to the Chief Investment Officer through an introductory investment memorandum.
+The Chief Investment Officer reviews potential investment opportunities with all of the Arena Group's senior investment professionals on a regular basis, typically once per week.
 Once a potential investment has been identified, it is reviewed for possible risks such as operational, administrative, reputational, tax and other risks.
-A detailed investment memorandum is prepared and scrutinized by Arena's senior investment professionals and the Chief Investment Officer for final conditional approval of the investment. - Risk and Funding Management.
+A detailed investment memorandum is prepared and scrutinized by the Arena Group's senior investment professionals and the Chief Investment Officer for final conditional approval of the investment. - Risk and Funding Management.
 The asset management team is responsible for monitoring and surveilling the portfolio of investments, and interfacing with the front and back office employees.
 The asset management team determines the capability of the firm to monitor, service and review the investment going forward and assigns an asset manager(s) to monitor the investment independent of the applicable investment professional/team that originated the investment.
-Ongoing monitoring of an asset for risk management purposes and regulatory analysis is performed by Arena's asset management/surveillance and compliance departments.
+Ongoing monitoring of an asset for risk management purposes and regulatory analysis is performed by the Arena Group's asset management/surveillance and compliance departments.
 See "Current Investments Arena Group Risk Management".
 The asset management team is not compensated on the outcome of the investments.
-Allocation across AI's pooled funds and managed accounts, Arena Finance and AOC is monitored to ensure compliance with Arena's documented allocation methodology, and compliance with each respective pool's stated investment mandate.
-See "Current Investments Arena Group Strategy Allocation Methodology". - Final Funding.
-Legal documentation related to the investment is reviewed by Arena's senior investment professionals and outside legal counsel for consistency across investments and tax analysis is also performed.
-Final sign-off for an investment is required from the Chief Investment Officer, any investment committee of the respective Arena entity, and senior Arena personnel responsible for operations, asset management, treasury, tax, legal and compliance before the investment is funded.
+Allocation across Arena Investors' pooled funds and managed accounts, including the Arena FINCOs, are monitored to ensure compliance with the Arena Group's documented allocation methodology, and compliance with each respective pool's stated investment mandate.
+See "Current Investments Arena Group Arena Group Strategy Allocation Methodology". - Final Funding.
+Legal documentation related to the investment is reviewed by the Arena Group's senior investment professionals and outside legal counsel for consistency across investments and tax analysis is also performed.
+Final sign-off for an investment is required from the Chief Investment Officer, any investment committee of the respective Arena Group entity, and senior Arena Group personnel responsible for operations, asset management, treasury, tax, legal and compliance before the investment is funded.